RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Introduction

 Rest of this paper is organized as follows.
-In section \ref{relwork}, related works are discussed.
-In section \ref{pho}, priority among the access networks is computed accounting the QoS requirements using AHP.
+In section \ref{sysmodel}, system model has been presented.
+In Section \ref{probform}, the mode selection problem has been formulated as MDP.
+In section \ref{pho}, the proposed RL+AHP approach for mode selection approach has been described in detail.
 Based on the priority computed by AHP, a mode selection algorithm has been proposed in section \ref{pho}.
-The performance of the proposed algorithm has been evaluated through extensive system level simulations and reported in section \ref{results}.
-Finally, section \ref{con} concludes the paper.
+Section \ref{results} reports the results of the performance studies carried out on our algorithm based on extensive system level simulations.
+Finally, section \ref{con} concludes the work.